Segmensation/segmensation-rtd/docs/source/development/add_explicit_functionality.rst

 Now we created an function called watershed that is called when the button is clicked.
 For now this function just calls the api and retrieves the selected images.

+Here this method is called asynchronous *async* this function does not create a lock.

-Lets add an API call to the backend so we can compute the watershed segmentation on the selected image.
+Lets add an API call to the backend so we can implement the computation of the watershed segmentation on the selected image.

 For this we add following code to the function: